Mortgage Rate Buy Down With Discount Points With Sellers Concessions

 Here are the maximum amounts of sellers concessions allowed on various loan programs:

 - 6% sellers concession is allowed on FHA Loans

-- 4% sellers concessions is allowed on VA Loans
+- 4% of sellers concessions is allowed on VA Loans

-- 6% sellers concessions is allowed on USDA Loans
+- 6% sellers concessions are allowed on USDA Loans

-- 3% sellers concessions is allowed on Conventional Loans for owner occupant properties and second homes
+- 3% sellers concessions are allowed on Conventional Loans for owner occupant properties and second homes

-- 2% sellers concessions is allowed on Conventional Loans for investment properties
+- 2% sellers concessions are allowed on Conventional Loans for investment properties

 Most NON-QM Loans will accept up to 6% in sellers concessions.